pravj/modified-lanyon/_posts/2015-03-06-painting-a-virtual-wall.md

 This may sound like a dumb thing to work on, it's actually.
 It's just a combination of some *for* and *if-else* loops.

-But this is more than just dumb, now I feel releaved as I made it real what I have thought about, something like Aaron has said.
+But this is more than just dumb, now I feel relieved as I made it real what I have thought about, something like Aaron has said.

 ###Behind the scene